velvia/links/rust.md

 For heap profiling try [memory-profiler](https://github.com/koute/memory-profiler) - written in Rust by the Nokia team!

+* [stats_alloc](https://crates.io/crates/stats_alloc) can dump out incremental stats about allocation.
+Or just use `jemalloc-ctl`.
+* [deepsize](https://crates.io/crates/deepsize) - macro to recursively find size of an object

 [cargo-asm](https://github.com/gnzlbg/cargo-asm) can dump out assembly or LLVM/IR output from a particular method.
 I have found this useful for really low level perf analysis.
 NOTE: if the method is generic, you need to give a "monomorphised" or filled out method.
 Also, methods declared inline won't show up.
+* What I like to do with asm output: check if rustc has inlined certain methods.
+Also you can clearly see where dynamic dispatch happens and how complicated generated code seems.
+More complicated code usually == slower.
+* [llvm-mca](https://www.llvm.org/docs/CommandGuide/llvm-mca.html) - really detailed static analysis and runtime prediction at the machine instruction level

 What I've found that works (but see cargo flamegraph above for easier way):
 ```sh